 9.2.5.
 The Scholarship Appeals Committee shall review the appeal to determine if the award decision was made in error, or if the applicant demonstrated substantial compliance with the scholarship application requirements but failed to meet one or more requirements for good cause.

 9.2.6.
 If the Scholarship Appeals Committee determines the applicant has shown by a preponderance of the evidence that the initial decision was made in error, it shall either reverse the initial decision or remand it back to the Scholarship Staff for further review in accordance with the Appeals Committee’s instructions.

 9.2.7.
 If the Scholarship Appeals Committee determines the applicant has shown by a preponderance of the evidence that he or she demonstrated substantial compliance with the application process requirements and good cause for failing to meet one or more of the requirements, the Appeals Committee shall grant the applicant a reasonable period of time to complete the remaining requirements and to resubmit the completed application to the Scholarship Staff for a redetermination.
 In such a case, the applicant shall have the right to appeal an adverse decision according to this rule.

 9.2.8.
 The Scholarship Appeals Committee’s decision shall be in writing and contain its findings of facts, reasoning and conclusions of law and notice of the right to judicial review.

 9.2.9.
 The Scholarship Appeals Committee’s decision represents the final agency action.
 An applicant who disagrees with the Scholarship Appeal Committee’s Decision may seek judicial review in accordance with Utah Code Ann.
 63G-4-402.

 10.1.
-As directed by the Commissioner’s staff, eligible institutions shall report to the Board of Regents the following:
+As directed by the Commissioner’s staff, eligible institutions shall report to the Board of Higher Education the following: